eugenekolo/watson-perl/README.md

 [kolobyte] | 2015-
 [goosecode] labs | 2012-2013
 ```
-### -d, --dirs [DIRS]
-This parameter specifies which directories watson should parse through.
-It should be followed by a space separated list of directories that should be parsed.
-If watson is run without this parameter, the current directory is parsed.

-### -f, --files [FILES]
-This parameter specifies which files watson should parse through.
-It should be followed by a space separated list of files that should be parsed.

-### -h, --help
-This parameter displays the list of avaliable options for watson.

-### -i, --ignore [IGNORES]
-This parameter specifies which files and directories watson should ignore when parsing.
-It should be followed by a space separated list of files and/or directories to be ignored.
-This parameter should be used as an opposite to -d/-f, when there are more files that should be parsed in a directory than should be ignored.

-### -p, --parse-depth [PARSE_DEPTH]
-This parameter specifies how deep watson should recursively parse directories.
-The 'depth' is defined as how many levels deep from the top-most specified directory to parse.
-If individual directories are passed with the -d (--dirs) flag, each will be parsed PARSE_DEPTH layers, regardless of their depth from the current directory.
-If watson is run without this parameter, the parsing depth is unlimited and will search through all subdirectories found.

-### -r, --remote [GITHUB, BITBUCKET]
-This parameter is used to both list currently established remotes as well as setup new ones.
-If passed without any options, the currently established remotes will be listed.
-If passed with a github or bitbucket argument, watson will proceed to ask some questions to set up the corresponding remote.

-### -t, --tags [TAGS]
-This parameter is used to specify which tags watson should look for when parsing.
-The tag currently supports any regular character and number combination, no special (!@#$...) characters.

-## -v, --version
-This parameter displays the current version of watson you are running.

 ## .watsonrc
 watson supports an RC file that allows for reusing commong settings without repeating command line arguments every time.